German LGBTQ actors come out to demand recognition | DW | 05.02.2021

 Celebrating at Berlin's annual Gay Pride parade: Many Germans, however, have been pressured to repress their sexuality

-Diversity has long been a social reality in Germany, however this fact is still not reflected enough in the nation's cultural narratives and stories, reads the manifesto.
-"Our industry should stand for togetherness and reflect society in all of its diversity," it says.
+Diversity has long been a social reality in Germany, however, this fact is still not reflected enough in the nation's cultural narratives and stories, says the manifesto.
+"Our industry should stand for togetherness and reflect society in all of its diversity," it reads.

 Under similar pressure, cultural institutions in the US like the Academy of Motion Picture Arts and Sciences that oversees the Oscars has promised to promote greater diversity of sexual orientation and gender identity when honoring the film industry.